- Support and service

 A blog can be used to communicate your research to the wider community, but also as an easy way to publish news items on a webpage for a research group or the like.

 Linnaeus University uses the blog tools Wordpress.
 By creating a so-called RSS feed on a page, the blog posts will be shown automatically.
-An example of how you can work with your blog as a news list can be found on DISA.
+An example of how you can work with your blog as a news list can be found at DISA (the heading Short notices).

-- A selection of Linnaeus University’s blogs can be found on: https://blogg.lnu.se
+- A selection of Linnaeus University’s blogs can be found on Blogg.lnu.se.

 Events